 Review your schedule

 Juggling work and home-life is now more challenging than ever.
-If you're finding it hard to balance the two, try to create a fixed schedule.
-This could take the form of working a regular nine-to-five, or perhaps staggering your working hours to accommodate your household’s needs.
+If you're finding it hard to balance the two, think about creating a fixed schedule.
+This could take the form of working a regular nine-to-five, or perhaps staggering your working hours to suit your household’s needs.

-When it does come to lunchtime, make sure to avoid eating where you work.
-As well as avoiding crumbs and dishes on your desk, this will also create a physical boundary between your work and leisure time.
+When it comes to lunchtime, try not to eat where you work.
+As well as avoiding crumbs on your desk, this will also create a physical boundary between your work and leisure time.
 Take yourself away from your computer and phone if you can and give yourself a real break from screens.
-Different strategies work for different people, but whatever you do, make sure that you are planning in adequate time both to work and to unwind.
+Different strategies work for different people, but whatever you do, make sure that you are planning in enough time both to work and to unwind.

 Refresh your surroundings

-In recent weeks, work and home-life boundaries have blended for many of us, which can make it tricky to switch off from work when you leave your desk at the end of each day.
+Work and home-life boundaries are now blended for many of us, which can make it tricky to switch off from work when you leave your desk at the end of each day.
 Why not try making a habit of sprucing up your workspace regularly?
 Whether that’s clearing out an ever-growing collection of mugs or just some general clutter, try to remove any distractions that have crept in.
 This will ensure that when you next return to work, you’ll have a fresh space to start a brand new day.

 If you’re looking to give your workspace a makeover, here are some ideas and tips for creating the perfect home office.